midwest-manuscripts/peripheralmss/documentation/style-guide.md

 Use lower case for all but first word in a title: A tainted mantle (*not* A Tainted Mantle)

-**NB**: An exception to this rule is that book types, e.g. Psalter, Lectionary, Book of Hours, Book of Hours Use of Rome, Missal etc. should always be capitalized in titles.
-This also applies to terms like Chronicle if it is used in the sense of it being that type of book, and not just a word in the title, e.g. Grandes Chroniques
+**NB**: An exception to this rule is that book types, e.g., Psalter, Lectionary, Book of Hours, Book of Hours Use of Rome, Missal etc. should always be capitalized in titles.
+This also applies to terms like Chronicle if it is used in the sense of it being that type of book, and not just a word in the title, e.g., Grandes Chroniques

 If a slash or colon is part of a title, leave a space on either side: A tainted mantle : Hercules and the classical tradition at the Carolingian